berndab/bikesharing/README.md

 Overall, the bike sharing usage data shows that a bike sharing service can become an integral part of the transportation option for any city, even one like New York, with its high traffic congestion and many miles of streets that difficult to navigate by bike.
 The fact that such a significant demand for a bike sharing service exists in a city as complex and as large as New York demonstrates that cities the size of Des Moines may currently have an unmet demand for a bike sharing and would be an attractive place to start a bike sharing service.

-## City Characteristic Differences Between New York vrs Des Moines
+## Differences Between New York vrs Des Moines

-## NYC % Car Ownership
+### NYC Car Ownership Rates vrs Des Moines

 the [NYC % Car Ownership](https://public.tableau.com/profile/dean.bernocchi#!/vizhome/bikesharing_module/NYCCitiBikeData?publish=yes) story board show that New York City and particularly the part of New York City that the NYC Citi Bike service covers have very low rates of car ownership ranging from 18% to 60%.
 In fact, New York City has the [lowest rate of car ownership in the US](https://www.governing.com/gov-data/car-ownership-numbers-of-vehicles-by-city-map.html).
 In contrast, Des Moines has a [car ownership rate of 91.5%.](https://www.governing.com/gov-data/car-ownership-numbers-of-vehicles-by-city-map.html)

-## Ride Frequency Map vrs Car % Ownership Map
+### NYC Ride Frequency Map vrs Car % Ownership Map

 The [Ride Frequency Map vrs Car % Ownership Map](https://public.tableau.com/profile/dean.bernocchi#!/vizhome/bikesharing_module/NYCCitiBikeData?publish=yes) story board shows a strong negative correlation low rates of car ownership and high demand for the bike share service.
 This conclusively shows that car ownership rates significantly increases the demand for the bike sharing service in NYC.